shtayeb/django-shell.nvim/README.md

 ## Todo:
 ### Django Shell
 Run django code and return the result in a new vertical/horizontal buffer
 - [x] Get the code from the current buffer
 - [] Execute the code in django
 - [] set a django project home var, for access to manage.py
 - [] Put the result in a new buffer
 - [] syntax highlight the result
 - [] config var for customisability

 ### Django Commands
 List, show help and examples for django commands in telescope prompt.
 - [] Get the commands
-	- [] Send the to telescope and other telescope configs
+- [] Send cmds to  telescope and other telescope configs
 - [] Run the command and return the resutl (LOW)

 ## Plugin Structure
 ```